-- The population of West Northamptonshire has grown by over 13.5% in the last decade which represents among the highest growth in the country. - 1,972 households were threatened with homelessness within 56 days over 2021/22. - While the area is largely green and rural, with much of land usage agricultural, access to green spaces for people who live in our urban centres requires improvement. - Air quality in some areas of Northampton requires improvement.
+- The population of West Northamptonshire has grown by over 13.5% in the last decade which represents among the highest growth in the country. - During 2022/23, 2275 households were owed a homelessness prevention or relief duty by WNC under the Homelessness Reduction Act 2017 - While the area is largely green and rural, with much of land usage agricultural, access to green spaces for people who live in our urban centres requires improvement. - Air quality in some areas of Northampton requires improvement.

-• We need to tackle shortage of housing and enable all people to access good housing, and considering the need for car parking spaces, open spaces and recreational land.
+- More affordable rental accommodation is needed that is well maintained by landlords. - It's very important that the environment around housing is clean, green safe and well maintained. - We need to tackle shortage of housing and enable all people to access good housing, and considering the need for car parking spaces, open spaces and recreational land.